Koszul Duality in Higher Topoi: Abstract

 \section{Abstract}

-We show that for any pointed and $k$-connective object $X$ of an $n$-topos $\X$ for $0\leq n\leq\infty$ and $k>0$, there is an equivalence between the $\infty$-category of modules in $\X$ over the associative algebra $\Omega^{k} X$, and the $\infty$-category of comodules in $\X$ for the cocommutative coalgebra $\Omega^{k-1}X$.
-Along the way, we also show that Lurie's straightening-unstraightening equivalence holds over an $(n-1)$-groupoid in any $n$-topos for $0\leq n\leq\infty$.
+We show that there is an equivalence in any $n$-topos $\XX$ between the pointed and $k$-connective objects of $\XX$ and the $\Ek$-group objects of the $(n-k-1)$-truncation of $\XX$.
+This recovers, up to equivalence of $\infty$-categories, some classical results regarding algebraic models for $k$-connective, $(n-1)$-coconnective homotopy types.
+Further, it extends those results to the case of sheaves of such homotopy types.
+We also show that for any pointed and $k$-connective object $X$ of $\X$ there is an equivalence between the $\infty$-category of modules in $\X$ over the associative algebra $\Omega^k X$, and the $\infty$-category of comodules in $\X$ for the cocommutative coalgebra $\Omega^{k-1}X$.
+All of these equivalences are given by truncations of Lurie's $\infty$-categorical bar and cobar constructions, hence the terminology ``Koszul duality.''